Workstation 2020

-Since my workstation setup has become rather unusual, it may be worth writing a bit about.
-As of writing, I move between three places so I’ll focus on one of them and add comparisons.
+Since my workstation setup has become slightly unusual, it may be worth writing a bit about.
+As of writing this, I used to move between three places, so I focus on one of them, and add comparisons, plus later developments.

 In short, this is a story of Přemysl Eric Janouch trying to use money to get something nice, and failing horribly half the time.